Zoonoses & Parasitic Diseases (i.e., Worms)

 Early diagnosis of the presence and species of intestinal parasite is important because not all worms respond to the same treatment.
 Therefore, stool samples should be taken to your veterinarian for microscopic examination.
 This is called a fecal exam.
 Many veterinarians include the stool check as part of the annual health examination.

 Almost all puppies are born already infected with roundworms, which are the most common intestinal parasite of the dog.
 Toxocara canis, a species of roundworms, is capable of migrating across the infected mother dog’s placenta and into the unborn puppies.
 Ingesting worm eggs from contaminated soil infects dogs.
 Kittens are affected more commonly than adult cats.
 These worms can be passed on to kittens in the milk they nurse from their infected mother.
 Cats may also get them by eating small animals that harbor the parasite.
-In addition, a cat may become infected by licking its paw after walking on soil contaminated with infective roundworm eggs.
+In addition, a cat may become infected by licking its paw after walking on soil contaminated with infectious roundworm eggs.

 Roundworms can lead to a host of medical problems including a pot bellied appearance, stunted growth, weight loss, dry hair, general poor appearance, vomiting and diarrhea.
 Severe infestation can lead to dehydration and even intestinal blockage.